zhouxian/franka/README.md

 - FrankaPy PC
     - install ubuntu 20.04 and ROS Noetic
     - follow https://iamlab-cmu.github.io/frankapy/
-        - create conda env: `franka`
+        - create conda env: `franka`, and add it to your `.bashrc`.
         - I put `frankapy` under this repo (`franka/`) to be able to customize it.
 Need to clone it there first before any catkin building.
         - the original script is a bit buggy when handling the flags.
 - **Notes**
-    - franka webpage GUI
+    - Franka's web GUI
         - username: `franka`
         - password: `katefgroup`
     - Network configuration